approov/quickstart-tyk-api-gateway-token-check/README.md

 **NOTE**: Enabling the JWT check will disable your current API key check, therefore if this approach for the Approov integration doesn't fit in your use case then please [contact us](https://approov.io/contact) to discuss alternative integrations of Approov in the Tyk API Gateway.

-Now, create the security policy for Approov.
+Now, create the Tyk security policy for Approov.
 Add the following to your `policies/policies.json` file:

 ```json
 {